dataspecer/ds-wdoi/source/backend/search-service/README.md

   - Candidate selectors
   - Fusions
   - Rerankers
-- Each part is also defined with the maximum of N results, which slices and returns only the top N results from the part.
+- Each part is also defined with the maximum of N results, meaning the part returns only the top N results.

 ### Candidate selectors

 The candidate selectors form the basis of the search pipeline.
 They query the databases and provide candidates for further reranking parts or fusions.
-Since they query the databases, we used a form of a `Bridge` design pattern to split the hierarchy between the properties and classes entities candidate selectors.
+Since they query the databases, we used a form of a `Bridge` design pattern to split the hierarchy between the properties and classes candidate selectors.

 There are two general selectors: